 Let us help enroll your student in the right courses.

 We celebrate the individuality of our students.
 Using age ranges as guidelines, we strive to place students in classes according to their current knowledge and interests.
 Our coordinators can help you place your student in the appropriate class.
 If a course has prerequisites, DigiPen will assess your child’s knowledge and ability in order to recommend the best placement.
 Our teachers are trained to meet each student where they are at.
 We access the students on the first day of class and plan individual goals for each student.

 Families may choose to take as few or as many courses as needed to meet their student’s learning goals.
-Taught using extended 2.5 hour blocks, teachers have adequate time to present the course concepts while allowing for meaningful time for students to work on exercises and projects.
+Core academics are taught in 80-minute periods, twice per week plus one lab day.
+Elective courses are taught using extended 2.5-hour blocks to provide teachers adequate time to present the course concepts and allow for meaningful time for students to work on exercises and projects continuously.
 This approach provides the teacher with direct evidence of a given student’s understanding and competency, which in turn allows the teacher to truly meet students where they are.
 As students continue to grow individually, teachers can add needed challenges or provide that individual support some students need to get to that next level.

 Explorers Homeschool Program

 For the school year, we shortened the class length for our youngest students, providing them with an 80-minute class geared towards their developmental level.
 These interactive classes will require minimal computer skills and focus on building a sense of community, all while learning fun new skills such as art or language!